Military history of Nova Scotia: American Civil War

-Over 200 Nova Scotians have been identified as fighting in the American Civil War (1861–1865).
+Over 200 Nova Scotians have been identified as fighting in the American Civil War (1861–1865), at least 119 of whom were Black.
 Most joined Maine or Massachusetts infantry regiments, but one in ten served the Confederacy (South).
 The total probably reached into two thousand as many young men had migrated to the U.S. before 1860.
 Pacifism, neutrality, anti-Americanism, and anti-Yankee sentiments all operated to keep the numbers down, but on the other hand, abolitionist sentiment ran high and there were strong cash incentives besides to join the Federal army.
 The long tradition of emigrating out of Nova Scotia combined with a zest for adventure also attracted many young men.
 The most well known Nova Scotians to fight in the war effort are Charles Robinson (Medal of Honor), Joseph B. Noil, Robert Knox Sneden, Benjamin Jackson and John Taylor Wood, the latter becoming a naturalized citizen after the war.
 Three Black Nova Scotians served in the famous 54th Regiment Massachusetts Volunteer Infantry, Hammel Gilyer, Samuel Hazzard, and Thomas Page.